 She wanted him just as much.
 Lust was such an uncomplicated emotion.
 As was the affection she had no right to feel for him but did anyway.
 He seemed to be feeling the same thing.
 The sex was great; the sharing in between, when they told each other even more secrets about their doomed relationships, was even sweeter.

-She eased awake in the morning; she was curled against him and leaned over so she could wake him up with a kiss.
+She eased awake in the morning; she was curled against him and woke him with a kiss.

 "Mmm.
 I could get used to this."
 The statement hung between them, and they stared at each other.